 Mr. Insinnia founded Oasis.nyTheatreGroup in 2009, providing an ongoing opportunity to share his experience and technique with upcoming talented actors who shared theirs with him.
 More importantly, to give us all the opportunity to work creatively with playwrights, character development and production.
 Working together to actively enhance our technique and artistry, while encouraging a productive work ethic.
 All without any financial strain to the actors.
 Oasis.ny's first production, Pieces of a Playwright, was written by Matthew Ethan Davis.
 The production was conceived, produced and directed by Albert Insinnia in its entirety and received very favorable reviews.
 Albert is always seeking new plays and screenplays to develop, and the opportunity to showcase upcoming actors, writers, musicians, technicians and designers.

-His most recent performances, in 2014, as Shamraev in an interesting adaptation of Chekov's The Seagull, on stage with Austin Pendleton, who also directed, and as Don Severo in Temples of the Souls at Theater for The New City were very well received.
+His recent performance as Shamraev in an interesting adaptation of Chekov's The Seagull, on stage with Austin Pendleton, who also directed, and his co-starring turn as Don Severo in Temple of the Souls at Theater for The New City were very well received.

-In 2015, Albert made a guest appearance as Head Coach Jim Nash in an episode of The Mysteries of Laura for NBC/Universal.
+Albert recently made a guest appearance as Head Coach Jim Nash in a March Madness episode of The Mysteries of Laura for NBC/Universal.

 I'm in great shape and as grateful as ever to be an actor.